There are tons of benefits for those that are interested in opening a Roth IRA. But, before I dive in, here is a quick recap of what a Roth IRA is:

-For an ultimate know how of a Roth IRA click here.
+For ultimate know-how of a Roth IRA click here.

 Now, moving on to what you came here for:

-Another form of qualified distribution is the 5-year aging rule which applies to all earning regardless of age.
-This rule essentially asks you to wait 5 years after your first Roth IRA contribution before withdrawing your earnings tax free in retirement or with a qualified exception.
+Another form of qualified distribution is the 5-year aging rule which applies to all earnings regardless of age.
+This rule essentially asks you to wait 5 years after your first Roth IRA contribution before withdrawing your earnings tax-free in retirement or with a qualified exception.

 - Accessibility: The Roth IRA is at the head of the game for inclusivity.
 It is truly an account that is easily accessible for everyone and offers very little in terms of discrimination.
 There is some limitation for those who make an adjusted $139,000 gross income for a single tax filer or $206,000 for a married couple who file jointly.